mkfs.btrfs

 -V|--version

-Print the mkfs.btrfs version and exit.
+Print the mkfs.btrfs version, builtin features and exit.

 --help Print help.